SEO Statistics that will change the way you look at digital marketing 2020.

 19. 30% of Google searches from a mobile device include a location.
 The latest SEO statistics have revealed that almost 1/3 of all searches that come from a mobile device specify a location.
 This surprising SEO fact highlights the importance of a Local SEO strategy that targets local, highly lucrative traffic.

-20. 4% of all mobile phone users will access the internet from their mobile phone in 2020.
+20. 92% of mobile phone users will access the internet from their mobile device.
 Unsurprisingly, the number of people accessing the internet from their mobile phone is on the rise.
 Improved mobile infrastructure and devices has paved the way for mobile devices to become the most popular way to access information.
 The number of smartphone users globally is projected to top 3 billion by 2020.

 21. 69% of mobile device users say that they are more likely to buy from a website that addresses their questions easily.
 This SEO statistic should come as no surprise to anyone.
 Websites that address user queries and provide ease of access from mobile devices are far more likely to land a conversion than those that do not.